rimdian/app-template/README.md

 # Rimdian App Template

-This is a default template for Rimdian private apps.
+This is a default template for Rimdian apps.
 You can use this NextJS template to create a new app.

 Rimdian apps are meant to be loaded in the Rimdian UI Console as an iframe, and should be served over SSL.

-## Private apps capabilities
+## Apps capabilities

 - Load their own UI (iframe) in the Rimdian UI Console.
 - Access the Rimdian API.